virtual-bock/thinkpad-yoga-scripts/README.md

 This repo is forked from https://github.com/IslamAlam/thinkpad-x380-yoga-scripts with edits for the Yoga 12.
 Differences are:

+Status: Development
+- Change scripts from Python2 to Python3
 ~~- we don't need to disable the keyboard as the buttons depress via hardware~~ ~~- there seems to be no hotkey for tablet mode, so we need a workaround (I use acpi listen)~~ ~~- there seems to be a bug where xinput can't enable the touchpad once it's disabled, so we need another workaround~~